Some forethoughts

 In Yeshua’s teaching, the Message and salvation of God is available to everyone (cf Mt 10:27), regardless of who they are, or their station in life; with reincarnation, enlightenment is only available to those superior, evolved souls who have lived many lifetimes.

-In the Israelite faith, we are encouraged to have compassion on those who suffer, are in trouble, or have a lowly position in life.
-An all-consuming belief in reincarnation has the potential to engender a lack of sympathy for those who are in trouble, or who have a lowly station in life (because they are rightly paying for the sins of their past lives).
+In the Israelite faith, we are encouraged to have compassion on those who suffer, are in trouble, or have a lowly position in life; the Book of Job teaches us that it is pointless and counter-productive to look for a reason for one’s suffering – often in life, misfortune just happens, it isn’t a punishment.
+In contrast, an all-consuming belief in reincarnation has the potential to engender a lack of sympathy for those who are in trouble, or who have a lowly station in life (because they are rightly paying for the sins of their past lives).

 In Yahwism, spiritual humility is admired; Reincarnationism instead engenders a feeling of superiority, and makes people look down on those who cannot believe in it, because such unbelievers are judged to be spiritually unevolved, and deemed to have a lower spiritual condition.
 As Talmidis, we should not judge reincarnationists in the same haughty way that they look down us – on those of us who find reincarnation an uncomfortable belief.
 In Talmidaism, everyone has the same worth, and all souls are equal before God (see the parable of the Labourers in the Vineyard, Mt 20:1-15).